GMAT Reading Comprehension Tips: Top 8 DOs and DON’Ts

 You do not need to have any specialized subject knowledge in order to answer RC questions.

-Now that we’ve covered the “ABCs” of GMAT Reading Comprehension, let’s learn how to identify the 7 main types of RC questions on the GMAT Focus and discuss what each question type asks us to do.
+Now that we’ve covered the “ABCs” of GMAT Reading Comprehension, let’s learn how to identify the 7 main types of RC questions on the GMAT and discuss what each question type asks us to do.

 GMAT Reading Comprehension Question Types